South Taranaki District Museum Trust (STDMT)

 Luana Paamu, Kaitiaki Taonga/Collections Assistant, is responsible for the care of the taonga housed within the Museum.
 Luana has strong ties in the local community and is deeply committed to the care and preservation of the objects housed within the Museum, and to telling local stories.
 Luana recently completed the National Certificate in Museum Practice, Level 4.

-Rob Groat, Pouako Whare Taonga/Education and Activities Officer, provides a range of educational opportunities for schools within the wider district, and public event programmes focusing on current exhibitions.
-Rob has a background in science and is passionate about sharing his knowledge with our youth.
+Te Hapimana King, Pouako Whare Taonga/Education and Activities Officer, provides a range of educational opportunities for schools within the wider district, and public event programmes focusing on current exhibitions.
+Te Hapimana has a passion about sharing his knowledge with our youth.

-Kahurangi McLeay, Kaimihi Kaiwhakahaere/Front-of-House Administrator, provides a friendly welcome to visitors to the Museum as well as offering an efficient research service for the many and varied enquiries the Museum receives.
-In addition, Kahurangi provides much needed administrative support to the museum team and undertakes research and curatorial duties.
-E: firstname.lastname@example.org
+Bronwyn Wattrus, Kaiwhakahaere o te Aroaro o te Whare/Front of House Administrator, provides a friendly welcome to visitors to the Museum as well as offering an efficient research service for the many and varied enquiries the Museum receives.
+In addition, Bronwyn provides much needed administrative support to the museum team.
+E: Bronwyn.Wattrus@STDC.govt.nz

 The Museum team are employed by the South Taranaki District Council, who operate the Museum in partnership with the South Taranaki District Museum Trust.